davibe/raspberry-video-experiments/README.md

 I thought I could
 [stream it to disk as HLS](pipelines/producer_c920_h264_aac_hlssink.sh).
-- GStreamer 1.10.2: I've got a critical assertion error and the pipeline did not run at all.
+- GStreamer 1.10.2: the pipeline died with a critical assertion error right at launch
 - GStreamer 1.14.2: I still got the same critical error in console but the HLS stream worked fine!